 Nick Mac: Yes, lead vocals.
 It feels very quality and I love the results I've been able to get with it.
 I'm really thankful to have it in the arsenal, honestly.
 It would be, if not the first, one of the first microphones I would grab for, for sure.
 A lot of my friends would say the same thing, too.

 I have a couple of friends I always bounce things off of.
 I mentioned I was using it, and they're like, "Oh, I love that mic."

 LEWITT: Do you have any other interesting upcoming projects that you'd like to talk about?

 Nick Mac: This year has been mostly me recording and touring with Post.
 We’re obviously working on his new record.
 It’s been the big ticket item of the year.

 Aside from that, I’ve been recording and mixing a lot of live performances.
 For instance, the live performance of 24kGoldn’s “Mood” on Jimmy Kimmel, Ellen, and the MTV EMAs and shows for Iann Dior including his recent GrubHub Sound Bytes performance.

 There’s always tech work to be done to keep EF up to standards.
 I’ll be finishing out this year maintaining the rooms and consoles and of course more mixing as well.

 LEWITT: You're very lucky you have the ability to keep working, and making great records, that are really received well.

 Nick Mac: Thank you.
 Yeah, I couldn't agree more.
-I just want to comment on that, too.
-I know a lot of people have had a hard time this year, and I'm nothing but grateful and thankful for all the people that I'm able to work with and the team, my management, everything.
-I'm just happy to be here, just thankful.
-It's a blessing, and I appreciate you, Randy.
-Thanks for everything, man.
+I just want to comment on that too.
+I know a lot of people have had a hard time this year, and I'm nothing but thankful for all the people that I'm able to work with and the team, my management, everything.
+I'm just happy to be here, just grateful.
+It's a blessing, and I appreciate LEWITT for the support.
+Thank you so much.